johansolbakken/LTP/README.md

 # LTP App Project

+Last updated: 30/12-2021

-Written and created by Johan Solbakken
+A project by Johan Solbakken

 ## The goal
-The goal of this app is to help truck drivers calculate LTP.
+The goal of this project is to create an application that will aid truck drivers with calculating (nor.: laste-tyngde-punkt).

 ## Technologies

-- Java backend
-- React or vue frontend
-- Java Application
-- Maven for Java

 ## Folder structure
-The basic Java Application lies in the desktop-applcation folder.